dragon66/icafe/README.md

 - JPEG ICC Profile support
    * Inserte ICC profile to JPEG
    * Extract ICC profile from JPEG
+- PNG chunk manipulation
+   * Remove chunks from or add chunks to existing PNG
+   * Extract text chunk from PNG
+   * Merge or split IDAT chunks

 Go to the [wiki] page to see this library in action!